 Ketone Bodies – The Newest Supplement for Endurance Performance?

-To understand how ketone supplementation works, we must first explore what happens to the body when someone follows a low carb or keto diet.
+To understand how ketone supplementation works, we first need to explore what happens when someone follows a low-carb or keto diet.

-In the absence of carbohydrates from the diet, the body is forced to produce its own fuel.
-These are known as ketones and are produced in the liver by breaking down fatty acids.
-Ketone bodies are essential because they are the only other type of fuel that will be used by the brain.
+Without carbohydrates in the diet, the body must produce its own fuel, known as ketones, by breaking down fatty acids in the liver.
+Ketones are crucial because they are the only other fuel source used by the brain.

 How are ketone esters used?

-Ketone esters (NOTE: Esters are different to the Ketone Salts that are much more readily available!) are split in the gut and taken into the blood, reaching peak concentrations in 1-2 hours.
+Ketone esters (not to be confused with ketone salts, which are more readily available) are broken down in the gut and absorbed into the blood, reaching peak concentrations within 1-2 hours.

-Whether these ketones are used or not will then depend on which tissue it’s in (brain vs. muscle) and the athlete’s training status.
-Endurance based athletes are suggested to have a greater capacity to oxidise ketone bodies – so the higher trained athletes may be better prepped for ketone utilisation.
+The body’s use of these ketones depends on the tissue (brain vs. muscle) and the athlete’s training status.
+Endurance athletes tend to have a greater capacity to oxidise ketones, so better-trained athletes may utilise them more effectively.

 How could supplementing ketones benefit performance?